miniwdl-ext/miniwdl-aws-terraform/fsx/README.md

 # miniwdl-aws-terraform/fsx

-This variant of the miniwdl-aws-terraform configuration deploys [FSx for Lustre](https://aws.amazon.com/fsx/lustre/) (FSxL) instead of [EFS](https://aws.amazon.com/efs/).
-FSxL tends to be much costlier than EFS for small- and medium-scale operations, but offers higher throughput scalability needed beyond that.
+This variant of the [miniwdl-aws-terraform](https://github.com/miniwdl-ext/miniwdl-aws-terraform) configuration deploys [FSx for Lustre](https://aws.amazon.com/fsx/lustre/) (FSxL) instead of [EFS](https://aws.amazon.com/efs/).
+FSxL has greater upfront costs than EFS, but offers higher throughput scalability needed for large-scale operations.

 Compared to the default EFS stack, the key differences here are: